Chapter 33 BWV 190 Singet dem Herrn ein neues Lied

 Bach′s strategy in setting such texts is usually for the lines of chorale to make some form of statement or avowal and for the solo singers to expand, explain and enlarge upon it.
 In this case the choir announces----Lord, we praise You----and the bass, rather opportunistically, asks for happiness and blessing in the coming year.
 The tenor is more explicit in his requests for freedom from famine and war, and the alto returns to the theme of praise----Your goodness is renewed daily and we, in humility, give gratitude and tribute.

-The celebration of God through dance is not specifically mentioned in the alto aria, but it was in the chorus.
+The celebration of God through dance is not specifically mentioned in the alto aria, although it was in the chorus.
 Nevertheless, it would seem that this is where the physical manifestations of glorification become most evident and appropriate.
 The rhythm is an infectious minuet-like three beats in a bar and the phrasing is neatly symmetrical and suggestive of elegant movement.

 Furthermore the long ritornello theme, repeated at the end as well as providing short episodes, ensures that well over half of the movement is wholly instrumental.
 And for most of the time that the alto is engaged, the first violins continuo to dance around his line.
-This movement hardly needs words and, in any case, they are wholly conventional and add nothing to the development of the cantata′s theme----Zion, praise your God, and tell of the fame of He who Shepherds you in green pastures.
+This movement hardly needs words and, in any case, they are wholly conventional and add nothing to the development of the cantata′s theme----Zion, praise your God, and tell of the fame of He who shepherds you in green pastures.

 Despite the fact that some of the textures are in five-part counterpoint, the scoring is completely lucid and the impression is one of simplicity.
 There is no middle section of note; in fact had Bach required a longer piece the whole of this aria could have acted as the first part of a da capo movement.
 Nor is there much in the way of word painting, the sustained note on Ruhm----the Lord′s fame----being a notable but discrete exception.

-The minor mode of this recitative comes as a surprise in a work that has been relentlessly major.
+The minor mode of this recitative comes as a surprise in a work that has, thus far, been relentlessly major.
 But the movement contrives to end on the warmth of an A major chord which also leads us into the duet.
 The recitative rejects worldly pleasures and acclaims Jesus as a joy, shepherd and salvation who will embrace us eternally.
 There is almost nothing in the way of digressions through the painting of individual images or pictures; the function of the movement is purely to express acquiescence through uncluttered narrative.
 A simple, repeated continuo figure provides supportive assurance beneath the final expression of commitment----guide me well and I shall embark upon this New Year with Jesus.

 The only uncertainty about the tenor and bass duet is the choice of obbligato instrument.
 Most conductors will choose a violin or oboe